solar-engine/common-chicken-runtime-engine/ccre_documentation_export.md

 ### CArrayUtils

+CArrayUtils is a utility class for arrays and for CCollections.
+Quick overview of features (see javadoc for more details):

+    CList CArrayUtils.EMPTY_LIST - A CList that is always empty.
+    CList<T> CArrayUtils.getEmptyList() - Get an empty CList with elements of type T Object[] CArrayUtils.copyOf(Object[], int) - Make a new copy of the given array, with the copy being of the specified length.
+Extra elements are filled with nulls, and missing elements are discarded.
+    CList<T> CArrayUtils.asList(T...) - Create a new fixed-length list from the given array.

 ### Concurrency

+The CCRE contains a handful of very useful classes to facilitate concurrency programming.

+#### ccre.concurrency.ReporterThread

+ReporterThread provides a very easy-to-use implementation of Thread that allows for simple threads to be created without a number of pitfalls.

+Example usage:

+    new ReporterThread("TestThread") {
+        protected void threadBody() throws Throwable {
+            // Do work.
+        }
+    }.start();

+This will create and start a new thread, automatically doing work of naming the thread (the name is autonumbered based on the name passed to the constructor), work of ensuring that threadBody() is not called multiple times or from outside of the thread, and catching any exceptions thrown from the thread body and reporting them via the CCRE's logging functionality.

+#### ccre.concurrency.CollapsingWorkerThread

+CollapsingWorkerThread is a special-purpose worker thread for the case when you want a once-at-a-time long-running action to not clog up other threads.

+This is used by the Poultry Inspector to reconnect to the robot.
+When the reconnect button is pushed, it starts reconnencting in a different thread, and if reconnect is pushed during that time, it will be ignored.

+See the javadoc for more information.

+#### ccre.concurrency.ConcurrentDispatchArray

+A concurrent collection that allows concurrent iteration and removal without concurrency errors.
+The values returned by an iterator are the values that were in the iterator when the iterator was started.
+This is implemented by copying the entire array when a modification operation is completed.

+This performs like an ArrayList except that there is no upper bound of time (although it will be finite) when modification operations are ran.

+#### ccre.util.ExpirationTimer

+An ExpirationTimer acts sort of like an alarm clock.
+You can schedule a series of alarms with certain delays, and then start the timer.
+When each delay passes, the timer will trigger the event associated with the delay.
+The timer can be fed, which restarts the timer (can be used to implement WatchDogs, hence the name).
+The timer can also be stopped, which resets the timer and prevents it from running until it is started again.

+See the javadoc for more information.

 ### Mixing, DriverImpls

+Mixing and DriverImpls provide a large number of prefabricated components for mixing together various rudimentary channels.

+DriverImpls currently contains various pieces of tank-drive code, but will in the future contain more kinds, such as single-joystick drive code (and possibly swerve drive code if someone would like to contribute that)

+The full listing of the provided methods can be found by looking in the javadoc, but here are some of the kinds of methods found in Mixing:

+* always(float):FloatInput - Get a FloatInput that always has the specified value.
+* andBooleans(BooleanInputPoll...):BooleanInputPoll - Get a BooleanInputPoll that is true iff all of the specified BooleanInputPolls are true.
+* orBooleans(BooleanInputPoll...):BooleanInputPoll - Get a BooleanInputPoll that is true iff any of the specified BooleanInputPolls are true.
+* booleanSelectFloat(...):? - A category of methods that select from two float values (Outputs or InputPolls) based on a boolean value.
+* combineBooleans(BooleanOutput, BooleanOutput[, BooleanOutput]):BooleanOutput - A BooleanOutput that sends its values to all of the specified outputs.
+* combineFloats(FloatOutput, FloatOutput[, FloatOutput]):FloatOutput - A FloatOutput that sends its values to all of the specified outputs.
+* combineEvents(EventConsumer...):EventConsumer - An EventConsumer that fires all of the specified EventConsumers when fired.
+* createDispatch(?InputPoll, EventSource):?Input - Converts an InputPoll into an Input by dispatching new values when the specified EventSource is produced.
+* deadzone(...):? - A category of methods that apply a deadzone to any kind of Float channel.
+* filterEvent(BooleanInputPoll, boolean, EventSource|EventConsumer):EventSource|EventConsumer - Two methods that allow an EventSource or EventConsumer to pass through only when the specified BooleanInputPoll is the same as the specified boolean.
+* floatIsAtLeast|floatIsAtMost(FloatInputPoll, float):BooleanInputPoll - Two methods that allow for simple comparison of a FloatInputPoll with a constant float.
+* floatIsInRange|floatIsOutsideRange(FloatInputPoll, float, float):BooleanInputPoll - Two methods that allow for checking if a FloatInputPoll is within (or outside) a constant range.
+* floatsEqual(FloatInputPoll, FloatInputPoll):BooleanInputPoll - Create a channel that represents when the specified FloatInputPolls are equal.
+* invert(...):? - A category of methods that logically invert any Boolean channel.
+* negate(...):? - A category of methods that negate any Float channel.
+* normalizeFloat(FloatInputPoll, float zero, float one):FloatInputPoll - Provides a scaled version of the specified input, such that when the value from the specified input is the value in the one parameter, the output is 1f, and when the value from the specified input is the value in the zero parameter, the output is 0f.
+* pumpWhen(EventSource, ?InputPoll, ?Output) - When the specified event is produced, read the value from the InputPoll and write it to the Output.
+* pumpEvent(?InputPoll, ?Output):EventConsumer - An EventConsumer that, when fired, reads the value from the InputPoll and writes it to the Output.
+* triggerWhenBooleanChanges(EventConsumer toFalse, EventConsumer toTrue):BooleanOutput - When the last value written to the returned BooleanOutput becomes true, fire the toTrue event.
+When it becomes false, fire the toFalse event.
+* whenBooleanBecomes(BooleanInputProducer, boolean):EventSource - Returns an EventSource that, when the specified BooleanInputProducer becomes the specified boolean, will be produced.
+* whenBooleanBecomes(BooleanInputPoll, boolean, EventSource):EventSource - Similar to the previous method, but checks when the specified EventSource is fired.

+Mixing also contains a handful of constants:
+* alwaysFalse - a BooleanInput that is always false.
+* alwaysTrue - a BooleanInput that is always true.
+* ignoredBooleanOutput - a BooleanOutput that ignores anything written to it.
+* ignoredFloatOutput - a FloatOutput that ignores anything written to it.

+### MultipleSourceBooleans

+MultipleSourceBooleans is a controller that combines a series of registered BooleanOutputs or BooleanInputPolls or BooleanInputProducers or BooleanInputs to create a single output or input line, based on the logical AND or OR of all the values.

+    MultipleSourceBooleanController shouldSelfDestruct = new MultipleSourceBooleanController(MultipleSourceBooleanController.AND);
+    valve.addTarget(destructionOutput);
+    valve.addInput(operatorKeyAlpha);
+    valve.addInput(operatorKeyBeta);
+    value.addInput(Mixing.invert(operatorKeyFailsafe));
+    // This only self destructs if both operatorKeyAlpha and operatorKeyBeta are true, and operatorKeyFailsafe is false.
+    // Disclaimer: You probably shouldn't use the CCRE to control a self-destruct.

 ### General Networking

+If you want to use standard TCP Sockets, you'll probably run into the problem that you can't write one piece of code that works on all CCRE platforms.
+Well, now you can!
+(This is used internally by Cluck)

+#### Opening a socket server

+    ServerSocket sock = Network.connect(22);
+    while (!cancelProcess()) {
+        ClientSocket conn = sock.accept();
+        InputStream istr = conn.openInputStream();
+        OutputStream ostr = conn.openOutputStream();
+        // Provide world-domination service.
+        conn.close();
+    }
+    sock.close();

+See the javadoc for more details.
+(Note: error handling not included in this example)

+#### Opening a socket connection

+    ClientSocket sock = Network.connect("10.15.40.2", 22);
+    InputStream istr = sock.openInputStream();
+    OutputStream ostr = sock.openOutputStream();
+    // Achieve world domination using the connection. sock.close();

+See the javadoc for more details.
+(Note: error handling not included in this example)

+#### Listing local IPv4 addresses

+    CCollection<String> addrs = Network.listIPv4Addresses();
+    // Find servers using the local addresses.

+For example, this might contain ["127.0.0.1", "10.15.40.2"] on a robot.

+See the javadoc for more details.

 ### PhidgetReader

 ### Data storage

 ### Throwable printing

+### Channel Statuses

+### Util class

 ## Igneous classes